sean85914/rl_pnp/src/grasp_suck/README.md

 ## System Pipeline <a name="System"></a>
 <p align="center"> <img src="https://github.com/sean85914/rl_pnp/blob/master/src/grasp_suck/img/system.png" width=730 height=413/> </p>
-The system consists three part:
+The system is consists of three part:

 1. <b>Environment Perception</b>: The agent retrieves pointcloud and convert to arm coordinate with calibrated extrinsic matrix.
 We then reproject the pointcloud in the pre-defined workspace to a top-down viewpoint heightmap, which includes both color and height information.
 2. <b>Network Prediction</b>: The heightmap then passes through a preprocessing procedure, feeds into a fully convolution neural network and get affordance prediction, which maps the heightmap to the Q-value of each tool.
 3. <b>Action Execution</b>: The agent selects the action among the predictions according to its policy (either <sub>&epsilon;-greedy</sub> or greedy policy) and executes the action and the envioronment will tell the agent whether it successfully grasp the object.

+Most of the behavior in this system are wrapped as ROS services and the main process can call them according to its need.
+In following section we will introduce the function of each service.

 ## Services List <a name="Services"></a>